buren/spidr_cli/README.md

         --columns=[val1,val2]        Columns in output
         --content-types=[val1,val2]  Formats to output (html, javascript, css, json, ..)
         --[no-]header                Include the header
-        --hosts=[example.com]        Only spider links on certain hosts --ignore-hosts=[www.example.com]
+        --[no-]strip-fragments       Specifies whether the Agent will strip URI fragments (default: true) --[no-]strip-query           Specifies whether the Agent will strip URI query (default: false) --schemes=[http,https]       Only spider links with certain scheme --host=[example]             Only spider links on certain host --hosts=[example.com]        Only spider links on certain hosts (ignored unless method is "start_at") --ignore-hosts=[www.example.com]
-                                     Do not spider links on certain hosts --ports=[80, 443]            Only spider links on certain ports --ignore-ports=[8000, 8080, 3000]
+                                     Do not spider links on certain hosts (ignored unless method is "start_at") --ports=[80, 443]            Only spider links on certain ports --ignore-ports=[8000, 8080, 3000]
                                      Do not spider links on certain ports